 No team representing a member school may participate in more than thirteen soccer games, excluding the district and state championships, during the season.

-Note: If a school is involved in a conference tournament, the conference tournament is to be counted as one of the thirteen-game limit.
+Note: If a school is involved in a conference tournament, the conference tournament is to be counted as one of the thirteengame limit.
 Participation in any soccer tournament shall count as one of the thirteen permitted games.

-3.11.7 SOFTBALL
+3.11.7 - SOFTBALL

-- 3.11.7.1 Girls softball shall be conducted during the fall sports season. - 3.11.7.2 The softball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament.

-3.11.7.3 In Class A no member team representing a member school may participate in more than eighteen dates in addition to the state-sponsored series of tournaments from the date of the first permitted contest to the close of the State Softball Tournament.
-In Classes B and C, no team representing a member school may participate in more than seventeen dates in addition to the state-sponsored series of tournaments from the date of the first permitted contest to the close of the first permitted contest to the close of the State Softball Tournament.
-Participation in any softball tournament shall count as one date of the seventeen dates permitted in which the team participates.
+- 3.11.7.1 Girls softball shall be conducted during the fall sports season. - 3.11.7.2 - The softball season shall begin with the first day of practice as permitted by NSAA rules and shall end with the state tournament. - 3.11.7.3 - No team representing a member school may participate in more than eighteen dates in addition to the state-sponsored series of tournaments from the date of the first permitted contest to the close of the State Softball Tournament.
+Participation in any softball tournament shall count as one date of the eighteen dates permitted in which the team participates.
 A team may not participate in more than five tournaments, which includes the conference tournament.

-- 1. A tournament is defined as a contest involving four or more teams in which the winner continues to advance and compete until a single winner is determined.
+- A) A tournament is defined as a contest involving four or more teams in which the winner continues to advance and compete until a single winner is determined.
 The NSAA shall permit a triangular softball engagement and shall count it as only one date.
-This can include three or four schools playing two contests or two of the other schools in one session. - 2.
-Prior to the first contest date for the fall sports season, only intra-squad games or intra-squad scrimmages are permitted.
+This can include three or four schools playing two contests or two of the other schools in one session. - B) Prior to the first contest date for the fall sports season, only intra-squad games or intra-squad scrimmages are permitted.
 However, each school is permitted to participate in one scheduled Jamboree event to be held Monday through Saturday of Week 6 and Monday and Tuesday of Week 7 of the NSAA Calendar.
 If a monetary gate is held for the event, proceeds from the jamboree event are designated toward the Nebraska High School Sports Hall of Fame, with the guidelines and financial report to be determined by the NSAA Executive Staff, as directed by the Board of Directors.

-3.11.8 SWIMMING
+3.11.8 - SWIMMING

-- 3.11.8.1 Boys and girls swimming shall be conducted during the winter sports season. - 3.11.8.2 The swimming season shall begin the first day of practice as permitted by NSAA rules and shall end with the state championship.
+- 3.11.8.1 Boys and girls swimming shall be conducted during the winter sports season. - 3.11.8.2 - The swimming season shall begin the first day of practice as permitted by NSAA rules and shall end with the state championship.

-3.11.9 TENNIS
+3.11.9 - TENNIS